inlined/blog/bouyancy.md

 or you can add [weight pockets](7) to your tank strap.
 Finally, if you suffer from what I call "scorpion legs" (legs that curl up while you're diving), consider [ankle weights](8).
-Record ankle weights separately in your log book since many don't find these affect the amount of weight needed for bouyancy.
+Record ankle weights separately in your log book since many don't find these affect the amount of weight needed for buoyancy.

 ## 5. Keep practicing
-Use downtime to improve your bouyancy skills.
+Use downtime to improve your buoyancy skills.
 Your local dive shop may let you use the pool where they teach classes as long as you're not away.
 You can use this time to practice fin pivots and hovering.
-Since you should always practice using new gear in confined water before you dive, these make especially good practices when you buy  a new BCD, wetsuit, or drysuit, as they affect your bouyancy the most.
+Since you should always practice using new gear in confined water before you dive, these make especially good practices when you buy a new BCD, wetsuit, or drysuit, as they affect your buoyancy the most.

-You can also practice bouyancy during safety stops.
+You can also practice buoyancy during safety stops.
 You may notice that the most experienced divers can hover during their safety stops without holding a rope.
 If you want to practice this skill, I recommend staying close enough to the rope to grab it during an uncontrolled ascent or